SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-15-monogame-modularisation.markdown

 NOTHING has changed in the setup of the [MonoGame](http://www.monogame.net/) directories or files, just that some namespaces are part of a separate DLL, most remain as they were before.

-&nbsp;

-Before submitting any new PR’s, I would recommend creating a new branch for your submission and copy over your changes, before pushing it and creating a PR.&nbsp; Better to be safe.
+Before submitting any new PR’s, I would recommend creating a new branch for your submission and copy over your changes, before pushing it and creating a PR.
+Better to be safe.

 If you are new and looking to contribute, be sure to check out my [Git Contributor article here](http://darkgenesis.zenithmoon.com/how-to-become-a-better-git/) – might update it soon to talk about working and publish branches.

-&nbsp;

 * * *

 # What does this mean for MonoGame users / adopters (post V3.2)

-This first change should not impact your project at all unless you are using the networking or GamerServices features.&nbsp; If you do then just add a manual reference to the new MonoGame.Framework.Net library.
+This first change should not impact your project at all unless you are using the networking or GamerServices features.
+If you do then just add a manual reference to the new MonoGame.Framework.Net library.

-&nbsp;

 #### If you are using the existing MonoGame v3.2 installer, then nothing will change until you update to a later release!

-Future releases will still ship with LidGren and the new MonoGame.Framework.Net libraries but they will not be part of the default (new) project templates.&nbsp; If you want them then just add a reference to each lib by browsing to the MonoGame installed assemblies directory, e.g.
+Future releases will still ship with LidGren and the new MonoGame.Framework.Net libraries but they will not be part of the default (new) project templates.
+If you want them then just add a reference to each lib by browsing to the MonoGame installed assemblies directory, e.g.

 > C:\Program Files (x86)\MonoGame\v3.0\Assemblies

-&nbsp;

 * * *